 What Is the Purpose of a U Visa?

-Congress approved the U nonimmigrant visa program in October 2000 as a part of the Victims of Trafficking and Violence Protection Act (VTVPA).
-This program was initially part of the Battered Immigrant Women Protection Act—a section of the Victims of Trafficking and Violence Protection Act.
+The program was initially part of the Battered Immigrant Women Protection Act, a section of the Victims of Trafficking and Violence Protection Act.
 However, the U visa is not the only option for battered women, children, and parents, according to USCIS.

 Who Can Get a Nonimmigrant U Visa?

-- You were the victim of a qualifying crime.
+- You were the victim of a qualifying crime

-- You have information that can help the police investigate or prosecute the crime.
+- You have information that can help the police investigate or prosecute the crime

-U visa applicants must either be admissible to the United States, or apply for a waiver using Form I-192, Application for Advance Permission to Enter as a Nonimmigrant, and receive approval.
+U visa applicants must either be admissible to the United States or apply for a waiver using Form I-192: Application for Advance Permission to Enter as a Nonimmigrant and receive approval.

-What If the Victim Is a Child?
+What if the Victim Is a Child?

-Can Family Members Get U Visas, Too?
+Can Family Members Get U Visas Too?

 Under some circumstances, certain qualifying family members can apply for a derivative U visa.
 This process will require the principal person to receive approval for their U visa, and then their spouse, children, and other dependents can file for a derivative U visa.